GitbookIO/kramed-text-renderer/README.md

-marked-text-renderer
+kramed-text-renderer
 ====================

-Renderer for marked outputting plain text that can easily be fed to a search indexer/tokenizer/...
+Renderer for kramed outputting plain text that can easily be fed to a search indexer/tokenizer/...